 “The hope is that by making Naloxone more available, it will help save lives when used responsibly,” said Michael H. Lowenstein, M.D., director of the Waismann Method™, a leading provider of advanced treatment for opiate dependence and rapid detox located in Southern California.
-“Certainly, its use has risks, but at this particular moment in time when drug epidemics and overdoses are rampant in many parts of the country, the benefits appear to significantly outweigh those risks.
+“Certainly, its use has risks, but at this particular moment in time when drug epidemics and overdoses are rampant in many parts of the country, the benefits appear to outweigh those risks significantly.

 “In addition to the risks of having untrained people administering the antidote, one of the concerns is that some individuals may consider the use of Naloxone as a sort of ‘quick fix’ which may diminish the urgency underlying the need for more permanent solutions to drug use and abuse,” he added.
 To achieve a more permanent solution, Lowenstein says there is a clear need for support services in addition to greater compassion and understanding for those dealing with drug abuse – whether that means the abuser or the abuser’s loved ones.

-“At our center, we believe it treating the individual with a compassionate approach that supports rather than judges,” Lowenstein said.
+“At our center, we believe in treating the individual with a compassionate approach that supports rather than judges,” Lowenstein said.
 “From heroin treatment to the abuse of painkillers, we approach each of our patients one-on-one to craft a custom program of care aimed at the success of the individual throughout his or her life.”

-Waismann Method Rapid Opiate Detox Center
+Waismann Method® Rapid Detox Center